awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.md

 + **By using the AWS CLI** – Call the [apply\-pending\-maintenance\-action](https://docs.aws.amazon.com/cli/latest/reference/rds/apply-pending-maintenance-action.html) AWS CLI command and specify the Amazon Resource Name \(ARN\) for your DB cluster for the `--resource-id` option and `system-update` for the `--apply-action` option\.
 Set the `--opt-in-type` option to `immediate` to immediately update the database version for your DB cluster, or `next-maintenance` to update the database version for your DB cluster during the next cluster maintenance window\.
 + **By using the Amazon RDS API** – Call the [ApplyPendingMaintenanceAction](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_ApplyPendingMaintenanceAction.html) API operation and specify the ARN for your DB cluster for the `ResourceId` parameter and `system-update` for the `ApplyAction` parameter\.
 Set the `OptInType` parameter to `immediate` to immediately update the database version for your DB cluster, or `next-maintenance` to update the database version for your instance during the next cluster maintenance window\.

-For more information on how Amazon RDS manages database and operating system updates, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.
+For more information on how Amazon RDS manages database and operating system updates, see [Maintaining an Amazon Aurora DB cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 **Note**
 If your current Aurora MySQL version is 1\.14\.x, but it is lower than 1\.14\.4, you can upgrade only to 1\.14\.4 \(which supports db\.r4 instance classes\)\.
 Also, to upgrade from 1\.14\.x to a higher minor Aurora MySQL version, such as 1\.17, the 1\.14\.x version must be 1\.14\.4\.

-## Zero\-Downtime Patching<a name="AuroraMySQL.Updates.ZDP"></a>
+## Zero\-downtime patching<a name="AuroraMySQL.Updates.ZDP"></a>

  The zero\-downtime patching \(ZDP\) feature attempts, on a *best\-effort* basis, to preserve client connections through an engine patch\.
 If ZDP completes successfully, application sessions are preserved and the database engine restarts while patching\.
 The database engine restart can cause a drop in throughput lasting approximately 5 seconds\.
 ZDP is available in Aurora MySQL 1\.13 and later, compatible with MySQL 5\.6\.
 It's also available in Aurora MySQL 2\.07 and later, compatible with MySQL 5\.7\.